-Exploring Moonstone is a truly unique experience!
+Exploring Moonstone is a unique, breathtaking experience!
 It’s more than simply a Nightmare Before Christmas-themed island.
 It’s an entire Tim Burton-themed village.
 The moment we wake up, we see the island flag waving an image of the infamous precipice Jack and Sally retreat to at the start and end of the film.

 Out of all the islands I’ve visited, Moonstone proudly references the most Nightmare Before Christmas scenes.
-There’s even an area dedicated to the scene where Lock, Shock, and Barrel kidnap Santa – bathtub and trash bags included!
+There’s even an area dedicated to the scene where Lock, Shock, and Barrel scoop up Santa – bathtub and trash bags included!

 The island of Moonstone includes lots of Corpse Bride references, too.
 If you’ve seen it, you’re in for a double king-sized treat!